-Got some idea for the perfect Japan trip?
+Got some ideas for the perfect Japan trip?
 If you’re planning to spend any time moving around The Land of the Rising Sun, there’s a good chance there’ll be some train travel involved.
 (And, if not, there should be!)

 The rail system in Japan is one of world’s best, driven by their awe-inspiring shinkansen (bullet trains).
 Debuting in 1964, the shinkansen was well ahead of its time, scooting travellers between Tokyo and Osaka at 200 miles a hour decades before high-speed trains were even a gleam in the eye of Western engineers.
 And things have only gotten better.